 We recently proposed a multi-atlas approach for automatically segmenting the left and right lungs in 1H MRI [50].
-Multi-atlas approaches to segmentation have proven highly successful in neuroimaging [46, 52] and these methods translate readily to the pulmonary domain.
+Multi-atlas approaches to segmentation have proven highly successful in multiple domains [46, 52] and these methods translate readily to pulmonary applications.
 Whereas many current strategies for lung image segmentation employ low-level processing techniques